tosdr/edit.tosdr.org/README.md

 The app was developped with Ruby on Rails 5.1.4 and Ruby 2.3.5.
 The database uses PostgreSQL.
 You must have those if you want to run the app.

+Use github version or [rbenv](https://github.com/rbenv/rbenv) to manage your ruby version.

 ## Install

 ```
 git clone git@github.com:tosdr/phoenix.git
 cd phoenix
 bundle install
+rails db:create db:migrate
+rails s
 ```
+No test/development seeds are available for the moment.

 ## Database